DeanDodds/milestoneprojectone/README.md

 5. i clicked save
 6. after a feew minutes the site was live and the link to the published web site is generated [link](https://deandodds.github.io/milestoneprojectone/)

-## Making a local clone
+### Making a local clone

-You can clone a Github repository to your local computer by following these steps
+You can clone a Github repository to your local computer by following these steps:

 1. On GitHub.com, navigate the repository page
 2. Above the list of files click on the Code dropdown menu
 3. select the download zip file